 Now the DVD specialty labels, Vinegar Syndrome and Xenon Pictures, are jointly teaming up to release

 Sweet Sweetback on Blu-ray for the first time sometime later this year.

 But British viewers are probably best advised to wait for a cut BBFC approved version.
 The BBFC cut 1:15s in 2005 and commented:

-The fact that the scene in reel one appears to show a 13 or 14 year old boy realistically simulating sexual intercourse with an adult obviously raised concerns that some of the images in the sequence might be considered indecent images of a child.
-The
+that the scene in reel one appears to show a 13 or 14 year old boy realistically simulating sexual intercourse with an adult obviously raised concerns that some of the images in the sequence might be considered indecent images of a child.
+The BBFC is

 specialist legal advisors but also from one of the leading QCs in this area.
 The legal advice was unequivocal: the sequence was likely to be considered indecent under current UK law.

 Although this is clearly a work of considerable political,